bochaco/react-mn-wallet-connect/TUTORIAL.md

 ## Step 2: Create Button Component

+We now define a Button component: it receives an onClick handler, content, and optional styling.
+Its purpose is to centralize button behavior/markup so other components (like WalletCard) can remain focused on logic rather than repetitive element structure.

-The implementation used in the example app is available at `src/components/Button.tsx`:
+The implementation used in the example app is available at [src/components/Button.tsx](src/components/Button.tsx).

 ```typescript
 import React from "react";